Moral Instruction: Composition

-Moral Instruction opens with "Johnny", a song that tackles Nigeria's insecurity and reckless killings; Falz depicts a vivid story of a NYSC member who was shot in Abuja by a police officer in July 2018.
+Moral Instruction opens with "Johnny", a song that addresses Nigeria's insecurity and reckless killings.
+Falz depicts a vivid story of a NYSC member who was shot in Abuja by a police officer in July 2018.
 "Follow Follow" is a blend of Afrobeat and hip hop.
-Interspersed with Fela's "Zombie", the song is about one finding their identity amidst the distraction of social media and celebrity craze.
-"Hypocrites" addresses the pretentious lifestyle of Nigerians, specifically religious leaders.
-In "Talk", Falz addresses critical events and advises Nigerian youth to be careful about greedy politicians.
-"Amen" is a critical appraisal of religion and the double standards that we often see.
+Interspersed with Fela's "Zombie", the song is about one discovering their identity amidst social media's distractions and celebrity mania.
+"Hypocrites" tackles the conceited lifestyle of Nigerians, particularly that of religious leaders.
+In "Talk", Falz discusses critical issues and counsels Nigerian youth to be wary of avaricious politicians.
+"Amen" is an evaluation of religion and the double standards associated with it.

-In "Brother's Keeper", Falz explains the need for personal responsibility and how the problems of Nigeria are interconnected.
-"Paper" launches a staunch attack on the culture of ritualism, internet fraud and child marriage.
-In "E No Finish", Falz speaks against the greed of politicians and the causal link it has with the vices.
+In "Brother's Keeper", Falz explains the need for individual accountability and the connections between Nigeria's issues.
+"Paper" takes aim at ritualistic culture, internet fraud, and child marriage.
+In "E No Finish", Falz speaks against the greed of politicians and the connection it has to vices.
 On the closing track "After All Said And Done", he admits to his own imperfections.